brookshelley/brookshelley/content/movies.md

 ### Barbie

-Imagine being the only gay Barbie in a world that ignores to.
+Imagine being the only gay Barbie in a world that ignores you.
 Mid as hell.

 ### Roadhouse